Can IBS and Diabetes Be Related?

 As a diabetes educator, I can practically rattle off a list of Metformin’s side effects.
 However, the most common side effect of Metformin is diarrhea.

 So, if a patient asks about IBS and diabetes, my first question is, “Are you taking Metformin?”
-If the answer is yes, I’ll follow this with a series of issues:
+If the answer is yes, I will follow this with a series of additional questions.

 Often, IBS symptoms seem to start with the initiation of Metformin therapy.

-In this case, if the patient is not already taking the extended-release version, I’ll ask the doctor to adjust the medication and prescribe a slow titration, decreasing the chance of having this side effect.
+In this case, if the patient is not already taking the extended-release version, I will ask the doctor to adjust the medication and prescribe a slow titration, decreasing the chance of having this side effect.

 If IBS symptoms started with the initiation of Metformin and the patient is taking the extended-release version already, and the patient has been taking the medication for an adequate amount of time, it may be time to discontinue the use of medication and try a different prescription from a different drug class.